kidanger/Drystal/doc/api.rst

    .. lua:method:: play([volume=1[, x=0[, y=0]]])

-      Play the sound at given volume and position.
+      Plays the sound at given volume and position.

       :param: volume float between 0 and 1
       :param: x float between -1 and 1 (-1 is full left, 1 is full right)